Alexandria Ocasio-Cortez Backs Court-packing; Says Courts Should Not Overrule Legislature

 Obama complained “that an unelected group of people would somehow overturn a duly constituted and passed law.”

-Later, the Obama, a former lecturer in constitutional law, had to clarify that he did accept the principle of judicial review, which has been part of America’s constitutional framework for more than two centuries, and remains a crucial component of the balance of power between the three branches of government.
+Later, Obama, a former lecturer in constitutional law, had to clarify that he did accept the principle of judicial review, which has been part of America’s constitutional framework for more than two centuries, and remains a crucial component of the balance of power between the three branches of government.

 Joel B. Pollak is Senior Editor-at-Large at Breitbart News and the host of Breitbart News Sunday on Sirius XM Patriot on Sunday evenings from 7 p.m. to 10 p.m.
 ET (4 p.m. to 7 p.m.
 PT).
 He is the author of the recent e-book, Neither Free nor Fair: The 2020 U.S. Presidential Election.
 His recent book, RED NOVEMBER, tells the story of the 2020 Democratic presidential primary from a conservative perspective.
 He is a winner of the 2018 Robert Novak Journalism Alumni Fellowship.
 Follow him on Twitter at @joelpollak.